zploskey/cosmogenic/README.rst

     The Neighborhood Algorithm is completely general, and can be used to invert for the parameters of any model callable from Python.
     The user can write a Python misfit function to determine the goodness of fit to the data for a set of model parameters, and passes this to the library to perform the inversion.

-This library is still under heavy development.
+This library is under active development.
-Predictive models of cosmogenic concentrations for a prescribed erosion history are robust.
+Predictive models of cosmogenic concentrations for a prescribed erosion history should be correct.
 Tools in this package for calculating exposure ages are still experimental.
 If you want to calculate exposure ages, you would be best served by using the exposure age calculator at http://hess.ess.washington.edu.